 Artifact Installation in the Cook Memorial Theater

-The Cabinet of Curiosities is a “visible storage” installation that displays the Museum’s striking collection of figureheads, sternboards, half-hull models, portraits, and ship wrights’ tools.
-It takes its name from the 16th century European concept of the Wunderkammer, or Cabinet of Wonders, which were encyclopedic collections of antiquities or natural specimens available for public viewing.
+Maritime Treasures is a “visible storage” installation that displays the Museum’s striking collection of figureheads, sternboards, half-hull models, portraits, and ship wrights’ tools.
 This installation enhances the unique architecture of the Cook Memorial Theater by dramatically displaying these objects for visitors as a collection.
 When you visit, be sure to look for the following highlights: